History, Memory, and Authority: How to Cultivate Holy Authority in the Classroom

 TICKETS SOLD OUT

 Each year the Alcuin Fellowship conducts a retreat for up to 35 classical educators from around the country.
 We purposely keep the retreat small to encourage great conversation and fellowship.
 There will be about three presentations from three of the Alcuin Fellows but the great majority of our time will be given to conversation, discussion, and fellowship.

 Join us for the annual gathering of the Alcuin Fellows, academic leaders, and faculty from around the country as we gather to contemplate wisdom and discernment.
-The Book of Ecclesiastes and Tertullian’s Enduring Question by Nicholas Wolterstorff will frame a rich and engaging conversation as we consider:
+We will all be reading Remembering the Christian Past (by Robert Wilken) and discussing it together.
+We will be considering such questions as these:

 Pre-Reading & Interactive Discussion

 Our time together will involve a deep-dive conversation (rather than passive lecture or tips & tricks).
 More than 50% of our time together will be discussion-based.